djohalloran/revertingtotype/content/post/fibre-to-the-house.md

 This package give us speeds of 150Mbps down and 30Mbps up, tripling our previous 4G download speeds and quadrupling the upload speed.
 Distance is not a factor when it comes to fibre, and while the fibre capacity is 1GB, the package speeds are fixed at 150/30, 300/50 or 1000/100.
 So in future we can theoretically upgrade the package to those speeds.

-The signal comes from the fibre distribution box on the pole outside our house that's connected to an Optical Network Terminal (ONT) located on an internal wall.
+The signal comes from the splice closure on the pole outside our house that's connected to an Optical Network Terminal (ONT) located on an internal wall.

-{{< figure caption="The cable linking the fibre distribution box on the pole to the house and into an Optical Network Terminal (ONT)." src="/images/ftth-02.jpg" >}}
+{{< figure caption="The cable linking the splice closure on the pole to the house and into an Optical Network Terminal (ONT)." src="/images/ftth-02.jpg" >}}

 The ONT translates the light signals from the fibre optic line into electronic signals and passes them to the WAN port on the router via a standard ethernet cable.